avro-kotlin/avro4k/README.md

 </details>

-> For more details, check in the avro spec the [single object encoding](https://avro.apache.org/docs/1.11.4/specification/#single-object-encoding).
+> For more details, see the Avro spec on [object container files](https://avro.apache.org/docs/1.11.4/specification/#object-container-files).

 # Important notes